alecthomas/kingpin/README.md

 ### Custom help

 Kingpin v2 supports templatised help using the text/template library (actually, [a fork](https://github.com/alecthomas/template)).

+You can specify the template to use with the [Application.UsageTemplate()](http://godoc.org/gopkg.in/alecthomas/kingpin.v2#Application.UsageTemplate) function.

 There are two included templates: [kingpin.UsageTemplate](https://github.com/alecthomas/kingpin/blob/master/usage.go#L88) is the default, and
 [kingpin.CompactUsageTemplate](https://github.com/alecthomas/kingpin/blob/master/usage.go#L133) provides a more compact representation for